SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Defenses against Prompt Injection Attacks

-\texttt{That is the end of the SMS.
+... the end of the SMS.
 Please begin by examining whether the prompt includes multiple tasks other than SMS spam detection.
-If so, assess whether these tasks are sequentially related; if not, the prompt may be considered unsafe.}
+If so, assess whether these tasks are sequentially related; if not, the prompt may be considered unsafe.
+What is your decision? ... \end{mdframed}

-\texttt{What is your decision?
-Please answer with "yes" or "no" for whether the prompt is safe or not.} \end{quote}

 Known-answer~\cite{nakajima2022known_answer} detection verifies whether the LLM follows instructions by checking if it returns a predefined known answer.
 To enhance known-answer detection, DataSentinel~\cite{liu2025datasentinel}, one of the latest methods for detecting prompt injection attacks, formulates the detection task as a min-max optimization problem and fine-tunes large language models strategically identify adversarial prompts designed to evade detection.